lochsh/get-rusty/notes.md

 data races – without sacrificing speed!

-Not only does Rust guarantee memory safety, but it brings with it the joy of namespaces, trait-based generics, pattern matching and gasp sensible build systems.
+Not only does Rust guarantee memory safety, but it brings with it the joy of namespaces, trait-based generics, pattern matching and sensible build systems.
 <!--
 Ideas for talk:
 * Introduction: why C and C++ are so popular, where Rust fits in and why it is